 Section 3: Handicapping Theory 2/3 (Technical Analysis & Team Trends)

 Fundamental analysis is the old fashioned way of handicapping.
 Fundamentalists look at matchups or try to envision how a game will play out.
-They study the strengths and the weaknesses of teams and try to determine if one team has a significant advantage over another based on their ability to exploit a team's weakness with their strength.
-For example, a fundamental analyst might claim that, 'Denver is a great running team and they should have no problem running against a team like Cincinnati that has trouble stopping the run.'
-Or that, 'Carolina's All-Pro defensive end will take advantage of their opponents rookie left tackle and be in the quarterback's face all day.'
+They study the strengths and the weaknesses of teams and try to determine if one team has a significant advantage over another based on their ability to exploit a team’s weakness with their strength.
+For example, a fundamental analyst might claim that, ‘Denver is a great running team and they need their rushing attack to be effective to help their play-action pass attack thrive.
+The Broncos’ offense should work well against a Raiders’ defense that has trouble stopping the run.’
+Or that, ‘Carolina’s All-Pro defensive end will take advantage of their opponents rookie left tackle and be in the quarterback’s face all day.’

 Technical analysis is the study of patterns and is based on the psychological ups and downs of teams as well as the psychological patterns of those that bet sports.
-Obviously teams have their ups and downs, and I use trends and situations to identify when teams are likely to play well and when they are not based on patterns that have lead to point spread success and failure in the past.
+Obviously teams have their ups and downs, and I use trends and situations to identify when teams are likely to play well and when they are not based on patterns that have led to point spread success and failure in the past.
+In general, technical analysis is becoming less and less predictive as some trends are being incorporated into the line and betting biases that used to supply plenty of value for those using contrary indicators are not influencing the lines as they once did.

 The most widely used and understood type of technical analysis is the study of team specific patterns which I simply call team trends.
-When I started handicapping back in the mid-80's team trends were an important part of selecting which teams I bet on.
+When I started handicapping back in the mid-80’s team trends were an important part of selecting which teams I bet on.
 I would go back into my logs of results and study how teams performed at home and on the road, as a favorite or as an underdog, after a win or after a loss, and under other circumstances.
-I found that the most insightful team trends were the ones that were based on recent performances and explained how teams performed after good and bad performances.
+I found that the most insightful team trends were the ones that were based on recent results and explained how teams performed after good and bad performances.
 For instance, the 49ers were 48-17 ATS (Against The Spread) from 1981 through 1997 when they lost straight up and failed to cover the point spread in their previous game.
-What this told me is that the 49ers had a strong tendency to be more focused after a poor outing.
+What this told me is that the 49ers had a strong tendency to be more focused after a poor outing and had the talent to raise their level of play when they were more focused.
 This is a trend that worked for many years despite coaching and player changes over the years.
-Of course, the 49ers have basically had the same type of team over all of those years, and the 49ers' tradition started under Bill Walsh in the early 80's has been handed down through the generations of players.
+Of course, the 49ers basically had the same type of team over all of those years, and the 49ers’ tradition started under Bill Walsh in the early 80’s has been handed down through the generations of players in that time frame.
 It also helped that San Francisco had only two quarterbacks during those 17 years, and that both Joe Montana and Steve Young had the personality types that made them perform better after poor outings.

 Most of the personality of a team comes from the head coach, and I have noticed that patterns follow coaches from team to team.
-For instance, Jon Gruden's teams have a tendency to play well as a favorite after a loss (10-5 ATS from 1998 through 2001 in Oakland and 17-10-2 ATS from 2002 through 2008 with Tampa Bay) and poorly when favored by three or more the week following a victory (5-15 ATS with Oakland and 9-17 ATS with Tampa Bay).
+For instance, Jon Gruden’s teams had a tendency to play well as a favorite after a loss (10-5 ATS from 1998 through 2001 in Oakland and 17-10-2 ATS from 2002 through 2008 with Tampa Bay) and poorly when favored by three or more the week following a victory (5-15 ATS with Oakland and 9-17 ATS with Tampa Bay).
+I can imagine Gruden being very good at motivating his team and also knowing how to adjust his game plans, after a bad performance while perhaps being less intense after a good performance.

-While the use of team trends worked very well during the 80's and through the mid-90's, the advent of free agency and the constant changing of head coaches in the league changed the personalities of teams every few years, making previous patterns of these teams meaningless in most cases.
+While the use of team trends worked very well during the 80’s and through the mid-90’s, the advent of free agency and the constant changing of head coaches in the league changed the personalities of teams every few years, making previous patterns of these teams meaningless in most cases.
 I tend to shy away from most team oriented trends unless the head coach or core of star players has been intact over the term of the trend.
-I certainly wouldn't pay much attention to a Carolina Panthers trend that included games prior to the arrival of head coach John Fox, who changed the personality of that team.
-On the other hand, longer term trends of the Philadelphia Eagles do have some validity due to the long tenure of head coach Andy Reid - even though the personnel have changed over the years.
+I certainly wouldn’t pay much attention to a Carolina Panthers trend that included games prior to the arrival of quarterback Cam Newton and head coach Ron Rivera, who both changed the personality of that team.
+On the other hand, longer term trends of the Pittsburgh Steelers do have some validity due to the long tenure of head coach Mike Tomlin- even though the personnel have changed over the years.

-Team trends can still be a very effective handicapping tool, but I do not use` team trends that no longer explain the personality of a team.
-From a statisticians' point of view, a trend is basically a sample of games taken from a pool of results.
+Team trends can still be an effective handicapping tool, but I do not use team trends that no longer explain the personality of a team.
+From a statisticians’ point of view, a trend is basically a sample of games taken from a pool/population of results.
 When the pool from which the sample was taken changes, the sample of games is no longer representative of that pool and should thus not be used as a forecasting tool.
 Thus, team trends work best with teams that have had the same coach or core group of players for at least as far as the trend goes back.

 As the use of team trends became more limited because of free agency and coaching changes, I began looking for patterns that explained the results of all teams that were in the same set of circumstances.
 For instance, how did all teams perform following consecutive games in which they allowed less than 10 points?
 Or, what is the record of Monday night home underdogs?
 These league-wide patterns are referred to as situational trends.
 I have found that situational trends are better indicators of future point spread results than team trends, because team specific changes (such as coaching changes and free agency) have little effect on league wide patterns.
 The patterns that exist in the NFL and in college football have existed for years and are based on the psychological ups and downs that exist in all teams and in the wagering habits of the betting public.